montilab/SigRepo/README.md

 )
 #> Uploading signature metadata to the database...
 #> Saving difexp to the database...
-#> Adding user to the signature access table of the database...
+#> Adding signature owner to the signature access table of the database...
 #> Adding signature feature set to the database...
 #> Warning in SigRepo::showTranscriptomicsErrorMessage(db_table_name = ref_table, :
 #> The following features do not existed in the 'transcriptomics_features' table of the database: